 - Tate Britain

-Aspire aims to enable audiences of all ages to enjoy and learn more about the work of John Constable by touring Salisbury Cathedral from the Meadows 1831 across the UK, supported by the Heritage Lottery Fund and the Art Fund.
+Aspire aims to enable audiences of all ages to enjoy and learn more about the work of John Constable by touring Salisbury Cathedral from the Meadows 1831 across the UK, supported by Art Fund, and by National Lottery players through the National Lottery Heritage Fund.
 Each partner displays the work in the context of their collection or location, accompanied by an inspiring programme of activities.

 Where can you see Salisbury Cathedral from the Meadows 1831?